Robert-van-Engelen/lisp/README.md

     /* heap address start offset, the heap starts at address A+H immediately above the pool */
     #define H (8*P)

-Each atom and string stored in the heap has a link field and a size field located in front of its data.
-The link field is only used during heap compacting.
-During compacting, the link fields points to the linked list of corresponding `cell[]` with `ATOM` and `STRG` values whose ordinals that point to the data on the heap must be updated.
+Each atom and string stored in the heap has a size field located in front of its data.
 The size field contains the allocated size of the atom or string plus one for a terminating zero byte in the data.
-The size of these fields is `Z`:
+The byte size of this field is `Z`:

-    /* size Z of the link and size fields at the base address of each atom/string on the heap */
+    /* size Z of the atom/string size field at the base address of each atom/string on the heap */
     #define Z sizeof(I)

+During heap compacting, the size field is temporarily reused to store a link to a linked list of `ATOM` and `STRG` cells that point to it.
+The linked list sentinel is the size value offset by `H`, which makes it distinguishable from pointers to cells in the pool (below the heap `<H`) and stack (above the heap `>hp`) and also serves to restore the size field after compacting.

 The free cells in the pool form a linked list `fp` with the list ending as zero.
 The atom and string heap pointer `hp` points to available heap space above the allocated atoms and strings, initially `hp = H`.
 The stack grows down from the top of `cell[]` towards the heap, starting with stack pointer `sp = N`.
 We also define a `tr` tracing flag: